kyma-project/community/sig-and-wg/sig-core/decisions/dr-020-Kyma-installer-with-embedded-charts.md

 ## Consequences

-A simpler installation and update processes which will require only deploying a given version of the installer.
+Simpler installation and update processes which will require only deploying a given version of the installer.